asy0314/Financial-Loan-Default-Prediction/README.md

 # Dataset
 The dataset is from Kaggle: [BankCreditDefault](https://www.kaggle.com/datasets/kornilovag94/bank-credit-default-loan-default)

-The data is sequential(length 1 to 20) for each unique ID.
+The data is non-periodinc sequential(different lengths 1 to 20) for each unique ID.

 I used last only data for Logistic (Lasso) Regression and MLP, while I used full sequential data for RNN.